GSL: General Sales List

 When bleeding or ulceration occurs in patients receiving ibuprofen, the treatment should be withdrawn.

-Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis, have been reported very rarely in association with the use of NSAIDS (see section 4.8).
+Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis, have been reported rarely in association with the use of NSAIDS (see section 4.8).
 Patients appear to be at highest risk for these reactions early in the course of therapy: the onset of the reaction occurring in the majority of cases within the first month of treatment.
-This medicine should be discontinued at the first appearance of skin rash, mucosal lesions, or any other sign of hypersensitivity
+Acute generalised exanthematous pustulosis (AGEP) has been reported in relation to ibuprofen-containing products.
+This medicine should be discontinued at the first appearance of signs and symptoms of severe skin reactions, such as skin rash, mucosal lesions, or any other sign of hypersensitivity.

 In exceptional cases, varicella can be at the origin of serious cutaneous and soft tissues infectious complications.
 To date, the contributing role of NSAIDs in the worsening of these infections cannot be ruled out.
 Thus, it is advisable to avoid use of this medicine in cases of varicella.